melissamcewen/CurlsBotSite/docs/mdx-blog.md

 ## Overview

-This document outlines the plan for migrating the blog from markdown to MDX format, with a focus on maintaining image optimization and content features.
+This document outlines the plan for migrating the blog from markdown to MDX format, including the reference system integration.

-## Completed Steps

-- ✓ Install and configure MDX support
-  - Installed `@next/mdx` and `@types/mdx`
-  - Configured Next.js for MDX support
-  - Set up `mdx-components.tsx`

 ## 1. Current Blog Structure